 If you’re looking for a career that allows you freedom over your work, where your voice will always be heard, and the personal satisfaction that comes from making your own decisions, you may be a good candidate to start a home-based business.

-According to Forbes, over half of all businesses are home-based.
+Over half of all businesses in the U.S. are home-based.
 The internet makes operating a company from anywhere easy and less expensive than in the past.

 Are you thinking about hanging your own shingle?
 Check out our step-by-step plan to jump headfirst into the gig economy.